About Us

 We celebrate 10 years as Credit Union 1 by opening our new headquarters building.

 Credit Union 1 becomes the first financial institution in Alaska to open an on-site children’s learning center for employee families.
-A new Eagle River Branch opens.
+A new Eagle River branch opens.

 The Credit Solutions department is formed to help members with past credit problems get back on their feet.